A simple guide to Perth property management fees

-When considering using a property manager, the first thing many landlords research is property management fees.
+When considering using a rental manager, the first thing many landlords research is property management fees.

-After all, your investment property is an income stream — and a good property manager servicing the Perth market shouldn’t blow your budget!
+After all, your investment property is an income stream — and a good Perth property management company like We Love Rentals shouldn’t eat into your rental yields.

 However, figuring out how much you’ll have to spend can be easier said than done.
-Many agencies who offer property management services hide unexpected fees in the fine print, or itemise every cost down to the last paperclip!
+Many agencies who offer rental management hide unexpected fees in the fine print, or itemise every cost down to the last paperclip!

 In this blog, we’ll break down common property management fee structures used by many agencies in Perth, Western Australia, to help you make an informed decision:

 - non-inclusive, itemised fees